 Myth # Three

 Babies eat/poop/sleep on a schedule.

 Babies are unable to tell time or read a schedule.
 They know when they are hungry or full, wet or dry, tired or ready to play.
 A good rule of thumb is to watch your baby not the clock.
 For instance, when nursing your infant listen to baby’s swallows.
 When they slow down, you can do breast compressions/massage to move more milk to the baby.
-When swallows can no longer be heard despite more milk moving to the infant, detach the infant.
+When swallows can no longer be heard with breast compressions, unlatch baby from the breast.
 Stimulate by burping or changing the diaper.
-Mom can offer the second breast for dessert.
-She does not know if she’s been on the breast for 5 minutes or 25 mins.
-She does know it’s yummy stuff and her tummy is now full.
+Offer the second breast.
+They don’t know if they’ve been on the breast for 5 minutes or 25 mins, what they do know is breast milk is yummy and their tummies are now full.

-Infants often fall asleep for several short naps during theday.
+Infants often sleep for several hours during the day.
 Sometimes they chose not to sleep and want to breastfeed instead for an hour, also called a “cluster feed”.
 This could be caused by an upcoming growth spurt.
-When infants want to turn up the volume of your milk, he will do a cluster feed to send the message to Mom’s brain to make more milk.
-He is thinking of his future need for more milk.
+When infants want to turn up the volume of your milk, they will do a cluster feed to send the message to make more milk!

 Predict the unpredictable.
 Babies are an awesome adventure.